-We reviewed the arrangements the Council has put in place to secure value for money in the use of its resources.
-We produced the following reports from our assurance and risk assessment work:
+We reviewed the arrangements the Council has put in place to secure value for money in the use of its resources in line with the Auditor General's duties.
+Our assessment is also used to inform our work planning for future years.

+We produced the following report from our assurance and risk assessment work: